Simhyeon/gdmarp/docs/meta.md

 ### TODO

 * [ ] Misc
+  * [ ] Removing all unused parenthses separately is stupid and very limiting, make sed script smarter to remove parenthses with prefixed macro names
   * [x] Make a naming convention consistent for real
   * [x] Individual comment might be a bad idea, consider re-enabling global comment macro or make a specific custom syntax
   * [x] Improve README